Suggested Reading: Proverbs 13:14-20

 I'm not a big fan of Lindsey Lohan movies (except for the Parent Trap remakes when she was young).
 Even though most of them are Disney "family friendly" movies, they tend to get on my nerves and my daughter tends to have an attitude after watching them.
-There is one movie I simply won't let her watch, even though the "moral" of the movie is pretty good, simply because she ends up acting very badly after watching it: Mean Girls.
+One movie, in particular, is Mean Girls.
 If you've seen the movie, Lohan plays a new girl in a new school who only seems to fit in with the unpopular crowd.
 However, when she gets a chance to hang out with the popular girls, her unpopular friends tell her to take it so that she can sabotage them.
 But their plan backfires because Lohan's character ends up acting just like one of the popular, mean girls.
 Lohan's friends end up not liking her, the mean girls end up not liking her, and she ends up having to figure out how she became what she hated.

 John Maxwell, an influential writer on the issue of leadership, repeatedly writes that people who want to be good leaders should surround themselves with good leaders.
 He reminds his readers that hanging out with leaders allows them to not only learn how to be good leaders but to begin picking up the habits that good leaders have developed.
 He takes the lesson of Proverbs 13:20 and applies it in a positive way; if you want to be a good leader, hang out with good leaders; if you want to be a good pastor, hang out with good pastors; if you want to be a godly person, hang out with godly people.
 Whatever kind of person you want to be, hang out with those kinds of people.
 Be intentional not only about who influences you but about who influences you subconsciously.